-Jatra of the devotees of Baba Ramdev in Rajasthan
+Jatra of the devotees of Baba Ramdev Peer in Rajasthan

-The season of Jaatrus – Devotees of Baba Ramdeva
+The season of Jatrus – Devotees of Baba Ramdev Peer

 It is beginning of September.
-We have hired a taxi and are driving towards Ranakpur from Rajsamand.
-This is a season of Jaatrus, the devotees of Baba Ramdev Peer.
+We are on our way to Ranakpur from Rajsamand in a rented taxi.
+This is a season of Jatrus, the devotees of Baba Ramdev Peer.

 The devotees are everywhere on the way.
 Some of these devotees are walking alone, some of them are part of a small group and some are moving in a large group.